apache/streampipes/streampipes-client-python/docs/index.md

 <br>

-**💡 The current version of this Python client is still a beta version.**
+**💡 The current version of this Python library is still a beta version.**
 <br>
 **This means that it is still heavily under development, which may result in frequent and extensive API changes, unstable behavior, etc.**
 <br>